 Tea 201 All Thing Puerh Tea and Focused Tasting of Five Pu'erh Teas

 Explore and learn the fundamentals of pu'erh tea, its origin, history, terroir, unique production process, tasting profile, aging properties, storage, and health benefits.
-A comparison between the two subcategories, sheng (raw) and shu (ripened/cooked) pu'erh will be demonstrated, and attendees will gain a thorough understanding of raw puerh aging properties.
+A comparison between the two subcategories, sheng (raw) and shu (ripened/cooked) pu'erh will be studied, and attendees will gain a thorough understanding of puerh and its aging properties.

-This class is conducted by Victoria Wu, who is a tea expert and has traveled extensively to historical and modern pu'erh tea mountains of Yunnan, learning all about tea from growers and tea masters, and through her studies of Chinese tea at various institutions throughout China.
+This class is conducted by Victoria Wu, who is a tea expert and has traveled extensively to historical pu'erh tea mountains of Yunnan, learning all about puerh tea from growers and tea masters, and through her studies of Chinese tea at various institutions throughout China.

 Class is 2.5 hours in duration in a small classroom environment.
-A simplified gongfu tea ceremony will be conducted.
 PowerPoint slides and many field photos and videos are presented.
-Minimum 4 participants and maximum 8 participants to ensure the best learning experience.
+Maximum 8 participants to ensure the best learning experience.
 Cookies and snacks will be provided.

 - An introduction to pu'erh tea, its history, culture and tradition.